Hungarian National Gallery in Castle District, Budapest

 Last Updated, Nov, 2023

-2. Hello, we are planning to come to Budapest with a group of students.
-Do we need to pre-book for the National Gallery?
-Or can we just come and get the tickets on the spot? we will be around 30 people.
+1. Hello, we are planning to come to Budapest with a group of students on 8May2024 .
+Can I pre-book for the National Gallery & Buda Castle Museums ? we will be 20 people.

 Thanks,